Lilac-dot/ESP32-DMA-Snake-Game/README.md

 This project implements a complete Snake game on an **ESP32-WROOM** microcontroller driving a **1.8" ST7735 SPI TFT display** — entirely without any graphics abstraction libraries such as TFT_eSPI, Adafruit GFX, or LVGL.

 Every layer of the display pipeline — from the SPI initialization sequences, to the framebuffer layout in SRAM, to the DMA transfer engine — is written from scratch using the **ESP-IDF framework** directly.
 The game runs inside a **FreeRTOS task** with a state machine managing menu, gameplay, and game-over screens, while a custom incremental rendering engine minimizes pixel writes per frame.

-This is not a tutorial project.
-It is a systems-level implementation of a real-time embedded graphics engine.

----

-## Why This Project Is Interesting

-Most embedded game projects for microcontrollers rely on opaque graphics libraries that hide every interesting detail. `TFT_eSPI::fillRect()` is a black box.
-You call it, pixels appear, and you learn nothing about SPI protocols, pixel formats, memory layouts, or DMA.

-This project strips all of that away.

-**Every concept here maps directly to professional embedded graphics work:**

-- The RGB565 framebuffer is the same format used in Linux framebuffer drivers and embedded display controllers.
-- The `spi_device_queue_trans` / `spi_device_get_trans_result` pattern is the same double-buffered DMA pipeline used in production displays on industrial HMI panels.
-- The `setAddrWindow` + `RAMWR` command sequence is the foundation of every SPI display driver ever written for the ST77xx family — from hobbyist screens to small-run consumer electronics.
-- The FreeRTOS task architecture with microsecond-precision game tick timing reflects how production embedded game loops and UI refresh cycles are structured.
-- Writing your own pixel font renderer — even a simple one — forces you to understand bitmapped glyph storage, column-major byte packing, and bitfield extraction.

-The project demonstrates not just that you can *use* a microcontroller, but that you understand *what the microcontroller is doing*.

 ---